StephenDataStax/dsbank-coreandsearch/README.md

 `clqsh`

-# Creating Schema with the the CREATE KEYSPACE command
+# Creating schema with the CREATE KEYSPACE command

 Keyspaces (or schemas) are the highest-level object in the database.
 They store a collection of tables or views.
 The keyspace determines how the data is distributed (in which data centers, geographic or cloud), and Also the level of replication and fault-tolerance the data should have.
 In this example, we have a single data center with a replication factor of 3 (3 copies of the data).